icpac-igad/e4drr/content/blog/2025-05-em-data-impact-events/index.md

 ## Frequency of Flood events in East Africa, 1990–2025

-Mps showing the frequency of flood events over the period 1990–2025.
+Map showing the frequency of flood events over the period 1990–2025.

 ![Flood Frequency Map](1990-2025_fl.png)